 Aside from this distraction, I have been working on getting the rows of the Legendary: Sasquatch quilt sewn together.
 But when I stepped back from the design wall and skimmed over the block arrangement, I realized something wasn't right.

 Sasquatch is walking on air!
-I know there are many legend about Sasquatch, but there are none that I have heard involving air travel.
+I know there are many legends about Sasquatch, but there is not one that I have heard involving air travel.
 I had to get his feet firmly on the ground.
 So I ripped off the little strips of background fabric from the top and bottom of the Sasquatch block and attached one wider strip to the top.
 Mission accomplished.

 One more row of trees to sew together, and then I can do the sashing between rows.
 I am debating with myself about adding borders or not.